Humanitarian response for the Middle East

 The toll on the population is devastating.
 Hundreds have been killed, and thousands injured, as attacks increase in the South and have extended more north to Beirut.
 Schools are being converted into shelters for the displaced, and further evacuations are anticipated as civilians flee in search of safety.

-People also seek refugee in Syria.
+People also seek refuge in Syria.
 Since the escalating violence, over 400,000 people have already crossed the border in search of a safer place.
-The humaniatarian needs in Syria are already extremely high with increased food insecurity, weak infrastructure, extreme high poverty numbers, economic instability and the psychological effects of long-term conflict and crisis.
-This huge influx of refugees and returnees asks a huge toll on the country.
+The humanitarian needs in Syria are already extremely high with increased food insecurity, weak infrastructure, extreme high poverty numbers, economic instability and the psychological effects of long-term conflict and crisis.

 Dorcas Lebanon and Dorcas Syria immediately started with the provision of humanitarian assistance to those affected.
-Follow our updates on our emergency response.
+Though the work continues, no further updates will be shared on this page.

 Response update: support to internally displaced people